lecoindesdevs/cddio/README.md

 # openCDD
-The official repository (fork) of OpenCDD Bot.
+The official repository of OpenCDD Bot.
 A bot by the community for the community.
 Note: this bot as well as this code belongs to the Coin Des Développeurs server and community.
 **This bot is written in PYTHON.**